Help Yourself start over

-*Witnessing family abuse. *Witnessing the white boy making fun of those from different ethnicities and those with disabilities *Experiencing emotional abuse. *Lack of communication skills in my the family that I would create, as well as the one that I was born in *Self esteem issues. *Gender inequality. *Animal abuse.
+*Witnessing family abuse. *Witnessing the white boy making fun of those from different ethnicities and those with disabilities *Experiencing emotional abuse. *Lack of communication skills with my, now, ex-husband, as well as the family that I was born in *Self esteem issues. *Gender inequality. *Animal abuse.

 I enjoyed Dave Pelzer's book in getting started in changing my life.
 He stated in, "Help Yourself" that a great number of those who work in law enforcement, social services, and foster care fields do so because of their unfortunate environment.
+(My volunteer work as a Guardian Ad Litem was in the foster care sector.
+I was sworn in by a judge.)
 Due to the environment that I grew up, I have always been interested in self-help books since I was a teenager.
-I always wanted to improve my life.
+I always wanted to improve myself.
 Nothing is perfect, after all.

 I tried to believe in the new "modern" definition of family.
 I tried to be able to take care of myself and my three children before the divorce was finalized.
 There is no such thing as a perfect life, as Dave Pelzer says in his book, "Help Yourself."
 (A book that I actually paid half price for, and worth every penny.)
 I have gone through many of the emotions that Dave Pelzer listed in his book.
 I let life take control of my attitude.
 I was no longer cheerful.
 I was angry, frustrated and pissed off at the world, and frankly, I felt I had every right to be I had always been the primary parent, as my now ex-husband was deployed much of the time.
 This was something that I had to get used to.
 Something my parents and brothers also had to get used to, as not many people have ever been divorced in my family.
 (Especially the Canadian side.)
 We never see the kids.
-I cannot afford to, I don't expect to, and I am o.k with that.
-(I have learned that it is better to have no expectations at all than have them raised too high.)
+I cannot afford to, (I have learned that it is better to have no expectations at all than have them raised too high.)
 My family tells me to just move on without them.
-And I have.

 Dave Pelzer stated: "A lot of folks harbor portions of their past in their hearts until it hardens and develops as a "reflex" type of response, until the behavior and/or attitude becomes normal for them."
 I lived this.
 I was a constant venter, and did not take control of my attitude, and was not my usual cheerful self.
 Who could be cheerful about my life?
 The only thing I was happy about was the fact that I got the dog.
 I drove myself through the state of North Carolina, with my dog riding shot gun, and crying while I drove.
-I, now, learned my place in life.
-I was the nanny, the fertile surrogate that added to an infertile family.
+I, now, had a new place in life.
 God gave me this purpose for a reason, and took it away for his own reasons.
 I just keep walking through what he places in front of me.
 That's what life is.